 Glute & Hip Strengthening Exercises

-This video shows some exercises that are completed with a stretch cord.
-Stretch cords may be available at your gym.
-If you don’t have access to a stretch cord, you can complete the exercises below (see photos and descriptions).
+This video shows some exercises that are completed with a resistance band.
+Bands may be available at your gym or you can purchase a variety of resistances in a pack through retailers like Amazon.
+If you don’t have access to a resistance bands, you can complete the exercises below (see photos and descriptions).

 Kick Backs – This exercise engages the middle-butt and low back.

 Start on all “4s” by placing your hands under your shoulders and knees under your hips.

 Extend your right knee and hip to even your right leg with your torso.
 Be sure your foot is flexed and your neck is neutral by looking down towards the ground.
 Hold momentarily.
 Return to starting position.